 I was contracted as a game user researcher with the indie studio That’s Not A Game.
-I led research and playtesting for Wild Honesty, a two-player game that sparks deep conversations between friends which was formatted for mobile at the time.
+I led research and playtesting for Wild Honesty, a two-player game that sparks deep conversations between friends which was formatted for mobile and local multiplayer at the time.

 “A smart platform that allows caregivers to transform spaces through light, color, sounds, and visuals, turning any environment into a place where older adults living with dementia can focus, engage, and relax.”

 I was a designer and usability researcher on this hybrid digital and physical media experience, a USC MFA thesis project by Gabriela Gomes.

 “A fun game for friends that leads to deep conversations.”